Auto thief slams into wall in Grover Beach

 The CHP officer tried unsuccessfully to stop the vehicle, and the pursuit began.

-Shortly later, after crossing into Grover Beach, the suspect crashed into a wall in front of a home near Atlantic City Avenue and 5th Street.
+A short time later, after crossing into Grover Beach, the suspect crashed into a wall in front of a home near Atlantic City Avenue and 5th Street.
 The suspect then fled by foot, leaving behind a female passenger.

 The CHP officer gave chase on foot and managed to catch the suspect about two blocks away.
 The officer took the man into custody.